 You may either vote "For" all the nominees to the Board of Directors or you may "Withhold" your vote for any nominee you specify.
-With regard to your advisory vote on how frequently we should solicit stockholder advisory approval of our Named Executive Officer compensation, you may vote for any one of the following: "One Year," "Two Years," or "Three Years," or you may abstain from voting on that matter.
 For each of the other matters to be voted on, you may vote "For," "Against" or abstain from voting.